mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### BOMBARDMENT GUN

-A fairly practical weapon as these things go, this super heavy gun is designed for bombardment of static or slow- moving targets.
+A fairly practical weapon as these things go, this super heavy gun is designed for bombardment of static or slow-moving targets.
 It is normally fielded as a railway gun, aboard a maritime vessel or as a coastal defence weapon.

 #### DEMOLITION GUN